๐Ÿ“œIntro to Political Science

 Rule of Law

-• Constitutional supremacy means even legislatures cannot pass laws that violate fundamental legal principles
+• Constitutional supremacy means even legislatures cannot pass laws that violate fundamental legal principles.
+The constitution sits above ordinary legislation.

 Separation of Powers

-• Horizontal accountability means branches answer to each other, not just to voters
+• Horizontal accountability means branches answer to each other, not just to voters.
+A president can't simply ignore a court ruling because voters support them.

 Checks and Balances

-• Each branch can limit the others' actions—vetoes, judicial review, impeachment, and confirmation powers are common examples
+• Each branch can limit the others' actions.
+Common examples: presidential vetoes, judicial review (courts striking down unconstitutional laws), impeachment, and Senate confirmation of executive appointments.

-• Requires negotiation and compromise between branches, which can enhance deliberation but also cause gridlock
+• This friction requires negotiation and compromise between branches, which can improve deliberation but also cause gridlock.

-Compare: Separation of powers vs. checks and balances—separation divides authority into distinct branches, while checks and balances connect them through oversight mechanisms.
-Many students confuse these: separation is about structure, checks are about interaction.
+Compare: Separation of powers vs. checks and balances: separation divides authority into distinct branches, while checks and balances connect them through oversight mechanisms.
+Many students confuse these.
+Separation is about structure (who does what).
+Checks are about interaction (how they constrain each other).

 Protecting Rights and Pluralism